Should You Use Emojis In Your SMS Marketing Campaign?

 Lead psychologist, Celia Klin reported that the majority of participants felt text message that included a full stop were less sincere than texts that did not have a full stop.

-Leaving out a full stop implies the answer is immediate ? an expression of your gut instinct.
+Leaving out a full stop implies the answer is immediately an expression of your gut instinct.
 An exclamation mark on the other hand appears more sincere because there is an expression of certainty.

 One of the benefits of emojis is they quickly reflect your emotional expression.
 And when consumers resonate with this they are more likely to respond or at least show some form of interest.